erdeneryesil/NeuralNetworkCore/NeuralNetworkGui/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/81962ca8-4eb0-4b67-bd51-1fccb9051132" width="800"/>
 </p>

-By checking the <b>Show Graph</b>, the total error value and the number of updated weights can be displayed on the graph.
+By checking check box <b>Show Graph</b>, the total error value and the number of updated weights can be displayed on the graph.

 <p align="center">